FuriLabs/geoclue/README.md

 Geoclue is Free Software, licensed under GNU GPLv2+.

 Geoclue comprises the following functionalities :
 - WiFi-based geolocation (accuracy: in meters)
 - GPS(A) receivers (accuracy: in centimeters)
 - GPS of other devices on the local network, e.g smartphones (accuracy: in centimeters)
 - 3G modems (accuracy: in kilometers, unless modem has GPS)
 - GeoIP (accuracy: city-level)
+- Static location source (reads location from a system-wide file)

 WiFi-based geolocation makes use of
 [Mozilla Location Service](https://wiki.mozilla.org/CloudServices/Location).